Approximately 784 students finished school with a degree in Physics from 27 degree programs available in California.

 It is hard to find a better school than University of California - Berkeley if you wish to pursue Physics as a major.
 University of California - Berkeley offers graduate degrees in physics for those interested in an advanced degree.
 Placed in Berkeley, California, this institution is a logical option for students who enjoy the thrill of a popular city.

 Any student who is interested in Physics needs to check out Stanford University.
 Graduates from the physics program at Stanford University earn 27.1% above the standard college graduate in this field.
-The area of Stanford, California, is decent for learners who like a quiet, suburban place.
+This school is located in the suburban area of Stanford, California, near shops and other amusement.

 It's hard to find a better school than University of California - Los Angeles if you wish to pursue Physics as a major.
 In addition to its bachelor's programs, University of California - Los Angeles offers graduate degrees in Physics.
 With more than 20,000 students, this institution is one of the largest schools in the nation.